Pest control information

 Bees are slightly smaller than wasps and are less aggressive, usually only stinging in self-defence.
 They travel in swarms and often stay in an area only 1 or 2 days before moving on.

-If you come across a group of Bees swarming in yours or a neighbouring property, contact SwarmPatrol to report the Bee swarm.
-They will facilitate notification of any swarms or feral colonies which can then be collected by Beekeepers to be relocated.
-For more information on European Wasps please visit the Department of Health and Human Services website.
+If you come across a group of bees swarming in your or a neighbouring property, contact SwarmPatrol to report the bee swarm.
+They will facilitate notification of any swarms or feral colonies which can then be collected by beekeepers to be relocated.
+For more information on European wasps, please visit the Department of Health and Human Services website.

 - Jemena Electricity Networks - 131 626

 - Telecommunication pits - call Telstra - 132 200